ijeomalouisa/AMAZON-E-COMMERCE-SALES/README.md

 - Microsoft Excel (https://www.microsoft.com), other tools I used to explore are;
 - Excel Power query (for cleaning of the data)
 - Calculated columns (for creating new metrics of KPIs)
-- Pivot Charts( for visualizing of the summarized data
+- Pivot Charts ( for visualizing of the summarized data)
-- Pivot tables (to analyze the data from different angles to identify trends and patterns so as to make informed decision.
+- Pivot tables (to analyze the data from different angles to identify trends and patterns so as to make informed decision)

 ###  The EXPLORATORY DATA ANALYSIS (EDA):
 A Comprehensive Exploratory Data (EDA) were deployed using Excel tools and relevant techniques to the context of each analysis.
 I will explore the Amazon sales data to answer these keys questions.